paraspell/docs/docs/api/xcmP.md

     body: JSON.stringify({
         from: "AssetHubPolkadot", // Or AssetHubKusama
         to: "AssetHubKusama",   // Or AssetHubPolkadot
-        currency: {symbol: "KSM", amount: amount /*Use "ALL" to transfer everything*/}, // Or DOT
+        currency: {symbol: "KSM", amount: amount /*Use "ALL" to transfer everything*/}, // DOT | USDT | USDC
         address: "Address" // AccountID 32 address
     })
 });